svnovikov/jsonplaceholder-tests/README.md

 The group `default_endpoints` checks availability of default resource endpoints (/users, /posts, /comments, /albums, /photos, /todos) and allowed methods.

-Other groups checks the following actions under the corresponding resource: get, create, update, delete, filter, nested operations.
+Other groups check the following actions under the corresponding resource: get, create, update, delete, filter, nested operations.

-These group names may be used to run the corresponding test group - use flag '-m group_name'.
+These group names may be used to run the corresponding test group - use flag `-m group_name`.
 For example, `users` group can be executed by the following command:

 ```bash
 pytest -m users
 ```

-_for more details please take a look the chapter `How to run tests`_
+_for more details please take a look at the chapter `How to run tests`_

 How to run tests
 ================